yyandrew/tmux-presentation/README.md

 # Key bindings

-`tmux` may be controlled from an attached client by using a key combination of a prefix key. `C+b` by default.As i menthioned here default means you can change the prefix key by you self.
+`tmux` may be controlled from an attached client by using a key combination of a prefix key. `C+b` by default.As i mentioned here default means you can change the prefix key by you self.

 ## Diffence between tmux and screen